 The second part of the experiment was the inactivation of P. aeruginosa by CSI.
-Water from the Orca CSI system containing known concentrations of copper and silver ions (0.2/0.02 mg/L, 0.4/0.04 mg/L and 0.6/0.06 mg/L, respectively) was mixed with growing P. aeruginosa culture in plates and incubated for up to a total of 24 hours.
+We took water from the Orca CSI system containing concentrations of copper and silver ions (0.2/0.02 mg/L, 0.4/0.04 mg/L and 0.6/0.06 mg/L, respectively).
+Following this, it was mixed with growing P. aeruginosa culture in plates and incubated for a total of 24 hours.
 Tap water and de-ionised (DI) water were used as controls.
-The sampling times were set at 0, 1, 3, and 24 hours.
+The sampling times were 0, 1, 3, and 24 hours.

 Figure 1 – P. aeruginosa inactivation with time when exposed to different copper/silver concentrations.

 In tap water, the concentrations of P. aeruginosa cells increased with time, from 1.0 x 10^8 to 8.2 x 10^8 cfu/ml after 24 hours (Figure 2).
-No growth was observed in DI water as there was no food source for the bacteria to use.
+We can see no growth in DI water as there was no food source for the bacteria to use.

-The effectiveness of CSI can be observed at the preliminary stages of the experiments, with an 82% reduction in P. aeruginosa cells growth after 24 hours exposure to copper and silver ions.
-Considering the initial numbers of P. aeruginosa colonies were very high, this is very good inactivation by the CSI system.
-The study is still ongoing, and the results will be published in a paper at a later stage.
+We can observe the effectiveness of CSI at the preliminary stages of the experiments.
+Here, there was an 82% reduction in P. aeruginosa cell growth after 24 hours exposure to copper and silver ions.
+The initial numbers of P. aeruginosa colonies was very high.
+Therefore, this is very good inactivation of Pseudomonas aeruginosa by the CSI system.
+The study is still ongoing, and we will publish the results in a paper at a later stage.